mikkelrom/mikkelrom.com/src/posts/the-benefits-of-component-libraries-and-when-not-to-use-one.md

 ## What is a component library?

 A component library is actually just one of the most recent names of something that has existed for many years.
-It has been called pattern library, style guide, UI kit, UI library, CVI (Corporate Visual Identity).
+It has been called pattern library, style guide, UI kit, UI library or CVI (Corporate Visual Identity).
 Even though these are different and not exactly the same, they all more or less try to reach the same goal: **Document the UI in one place**, although a CVI and a style guide might focus more on documenting the broader visual identity, which might apply to both digital and non-digital.

 A component library is a component workshop environment that frontend developers use to build and test their UI components (or entire pages or flows) in isolation.

-The component library can be deployed so it's available on a URL so other disciplines in the team/organisation such as designers, UX'ers, backenders, architects, project managers, stakeholders etc. can access it.
+The component library can be deployed so it's available on a URL so other disciplines in the team/organisation such as designers, UX'ers, backenders, architects, project managers or stakeholders can access it.
 When the component library starts to become something that many different disciplines, teams or people use and depend on, this is where (in my opinion) it starts to grow into being a design system.
 I'll get back to what component library you should choose in a bit, but first I'd like to talk about the (many) benefits of using one.

 ## Benefits of using a component library